mitarnik04/MicroUnit/CONTRIBUTING.md

 Don't forget to

 - Star the Project on GitHub
-- Share it on your Socials and with your friends and Coworkers
+- Share it on your Socials and with your friends and coworkers
 - Follow us on X ([click here](https://x.com/MicroUnitPHP)) to always stay up to date with the latest news